 Students who fail to meet minimum requirements for Attendance or academic progress after the warning period are considered ineligible unless the student submits an appeal within 10 calendar days to the Director of Financial Aid.
 If the student prevails in their appeal, they will be placed on probation and considered to be making satisfactory academic progress during the probationary period.
 Additionally, only students who have the ability to meet the Satisfactory Academic Progress Policy standards by the end of the evaluation period may be placed on probation.
-Students placed on an academic plan must be able to meet requirements set forth in the academic plan by the end of the next evaluation period.
-Students who are progressing according to their specific academic plan will be considered making Satisfactory Academic Progress.
+Students placed on an academic plan must be able to meet requirements set forth in the academic plan will be considered making Satisfactory Academic Progress.
 The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation.
 If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she will be determined as NOT making satisfactory academic progress and, if applicable, students may not be eligible to receive Title IV funds.
 In such a case, the student would be allowed to continue their education, but be required to pay any outstanding tuition balances out of pocket.